ccssmnn/relaxed-spa/README.md

   seeding)
 - just-in-time client bundle generation (esbuild)
 - Tailwind-in-JS (no postcss / autoprefixer)
+- easily proxy or cache requests in deno and avoid cross origin requests (e.g.
+  Supabase API requests)
 - Built in testing
 - Built in TypeScript support (no extra tsc dependency)
 - Built in linting (no eslint + config + vscode extension)
 - Built in formatter (no prettier + vscode extension)
 - Built in server (no express, but you can always opt-in if you like)
-- Build in file-watching (no nodemon)
+- Built in file-watching (no nodemon)
+- Built in compression (no compression middleware)

 ## Caveats